What is music therapy?

 Music therapy is beneficial for people with a wide range of health concerns.
 It is commonly used to assist people with dementia and brain injuries.

-How music therapy is being used in aged care
+How music therapy in aged care being used?

 Music therapy plays a very important role in the care of older people.
 In fact, there are over 400 registered music therapists in Australia that currently work in the aged care facilities.